Bloop15/House-Price-Predictor/README.md

 This project demonstrates a comprehensive machine learning workflow to accurately predict house prices using the **Ames Housing dataset**.
 The goal was to compare multiple regression models — from simple linear methods to advanced boosting techniques — and identify the best-performing model through a robust evaluation process.

+Additionally, this repository includes a **Streamlit app (`app.py`)** for interactive predictions, allowing users to input house features and obtain predicted prices in real-time.

 ---

 ## Data Preprocessing